Rilmxp/Library/README.md

   - SASS partials are organized either by group of elements (\_footer-section, \_books, ...) or scope (\_config, \_media queries).

 - Axios:
-  - Used for http-requests
+  - Used for HTTP requests

 - Lodash:
-  - ._isEmpty used for data handling of http-request responses.
+  - ._isEmpty used for data handling of HTTP request responses.

 - Font-Awesome: